 If you have CAD, you must make important lifestyle changes such as quitting smoking, eating a healthy diet, exercising regularly, losing excess weight, and managing your stress level.
 There are also various CAD medications your cardiology may prescribe to control your cholesterol, thin the blood, control chest pain, and decrease high blood pressure.
 If more aggressive CAD treatment is needed, there are other options to restore and improve blood flow to the heart, such as angioplasty and stent placement, or coronary artery bypass surgery.

-If you are concerned about coronary srtery disease, call The Cardiac and Vascular Interventional Group in Dallas at (469) 437-3560 to schedule an appointment.
+If you are concerned about coronary artery disease, call The Cardiac and Vascular Interventional Group in Dallas at (469) 437-3560 to schedule an appointment.